 Assembling the Wizard Gnome

-3. The wizard gnome is pretty straight forward to make.
+Step 3.
+The wizard gnome is pretty straightforward to make.
 All you need besides his hat is the fur beard.

 Cut a long fur beard and glue this to the front of the wooden branch.
-I felt the beard I had was a little too white so I simply added grey highlights using a grey sharpie.
+I felt my beard was a little too white, so I added grey highlights using a grey sharpie.

 Next, glue the wooden bead nose to the wizard’s face.
 Then all that is left to do is to pop on his hat to complete the Halloween gnome look.